HOME | COACH WEBER'S BIO | COACHING | LETTERS TO THE COACH | LEADVILLE TRAIL 100

 Don't have one?
 Want one?
 You've come to the right place!

 Got more experience?
 Well, good!
 I promise to help you to 'Better Your Best.'
-Some of the best of the best, to include runners who have done 16 hours for 100 miles and faster, have hired me for improvement with their fitness, training at altitude, motivation, accountability, race strategy, success at National Championship Events, hydration/fueling/electrolyte strategies and more.
-Whatever your level of experience or talent ... whatever your 100 mile ultramarathon goal ...
-I bet I can help you.
+Some of the best of the best, to include runners who have done 16 hours for 100 miles and faster, have hired me for improvement with their fitness, training at altitude, motivation, accountability, race strategy, pace, hydration/fueling/electrolyte strategies, maximizing their success at National and World Championship Events, and more.
+Whatever your level of experience or talent ... whatever your ultramarathon goal ...
+I can help you.
 Contact me by email and then let's talk.

 For the past 25 years, I have prepared runners for success at ultramarathon events around the world.
 I specialize in assisting motivated, disciplined runners to "better their best" whether that means completing one's first ultramarathon or winning a national championship.